Smoothie Bowl Recipe – 3 Ways

 Acai Smoothie Bowl – Purple

-For the acai purple smoothie bowl, use 10 oz frozen mixed berries + ½ tsp acai powder.
+For the acai purple smoothie bowl, use 10 ounces frozen mixed berries + ½ tsp acai powder.
 Be sure to use a berry medley that contains blackberries, blueberries and other berries.
 You could use half a berry medley and half frozen blueberries also.
 Do not use all blueberries, as I find doing so creates a mealy texture.

 Overhead view of an acai smoothie bowl with toppings and a spoon taking a bite out of it